Selecting a language will automatically trigger the translation of the page content.

 • Is the demand for your product seasonal?

-This part of the market research is essential to the success of your company.
-It is also called financial forecast.
+This part of the market research is critical to your company's success.
+It's also called financial forecast.

-It flows from your business strategy that you defined in your market study.
+It comes from your business strategy that you defined in your market study.

 These are documents in the form of encrypted tables.

-The financial forecast shall be composed of 4 :
+The financial forecast shall consist of 4 parts :

-4. Cash budget or cash plan (over 12 months)
+4. Cash flow budget or cash flow plan (over 12 months)

 It's a tracking tool your financial situation.